 What Are The Loan Default Rates?

-Assetz expects 6% of its loans to default and a 0.46% expected loss rate during normal economic conditions.
-Default rates on my loans have been low so far.
-Default rates can change so please check the current default rates here.
+Assetz expects an average of 6% of its loans to default and estimates 0.46% expected loss rate during normal economic conditions.
+These estimated rates could be somewhat conservative however default rates on my loans have been low so far.
+Default and loss rates frequently change so please check Assetz’s stats page here.

 What Happens If Assetz Capital Goes Bust?

 If disaster strikes, Assetz Capital has a trust in place in which the trustees would have the power to appoint new managing agents to run down loans.
 While it’s certainly positive that investors lend to borrowers and not Assetz Capital itself, in reality, if the company went bust, no one really knows how lenders’ would be affected.
 It’s is all part of the risk of peer to peer lending.
 I recommend reading Assetz Capital’s Terms & Conditions here prior to investing.

 What Are the Different Accounts and Investment Options Assetz Capital Offers?